WebAssembly/component-model/design/mvp/WIT.md

 The plain name of an `import` or `export` statement is used as the plain name of the final component `import` or `export` definition.

-In the component model imports to a component either use an plain or interface name, and in WIT this is reflected in the syntax:
+In the component model imports to a component either use a plain or interface name, and in WIT this is reflected in the syntax:

 ```wit